johnowhitaker/map_folding/README.md

 No worries though!
 I had o3 do code review, gave some suggestions back to grok 4 and had it re-write it to be more efficient. `nvcc -O3 -o gpu_folding gpu_folding.cu -std=c++11`.
 CPU step on `time ./gpu_folding 6 18` was near-instant and total time was 1m24! `./gpu_folding 7 25` used up all my RAM so there are improvements to be made, but `7 23` worked and after keeping my 3090 huming for XXX I got the correct answer.

-Finally, I had it attempt a multi-GPU solution - UNTESTED AS OF THIS COMMIT
+Finally, I had it attempt a multi-GPU solution - which on  GPUs did `6 18` in 20s - extremely promising!
+`modal launch jupyter --gpu A10G:4 --image 'nvidia/cuda:12.8.0-devel-ubuntu22.04'` (can also use vscode instead of jupyter) to get an instance quickly for testing.

 It's wild to me that AI can do this stuff.

-### How It Works
+### How It Works (grok 4 summary)

 This implementation computes the number of ways to fold an n x n sheet of stamps using a backtracking algorithm adapted from the original 1968 paper by Lunnon.
 The core is a depth-first search (DFS) that builds valid foldings by placing "leaves" (stamps) while ensuring folding constraints via precomputed coordinate mappings (arrays c and d).